 With the implementation of GDPR, many organizations have had to adjust their current IT strategies in order to ensure compliance.
 Data breaches are violations of the GDPR regulations, potentially resulting in immense fines and legal repercussions.
 If a data breach occurs, organizations must take immediate action to contain the breach, as well as notify customers that their personal data may have been compromised.
 Compliance with GDPR shouldn’t be taken lightly; understanding what policies and procedures must be followed can help prevent costly data breaches in both the short and long term.

 If your company deals with data from citizens in the European Union, it’s essential to be aware of GDPR compliance requirements.
 The deadline to meet these requirements is May 25, 2018, and failure to do so can result in heavy fines.
 To help you get on track for meeting this deadline, we’ve provided a checklist of things that need to be done in order to ensure GDPR compliance.
 These include ensuring global data hygiene standards are being met; involving departments and people within the company that collect PII; conducting a risk assessment; getting a complete picture of your IT infrastructure and applications anywhere data could be stored; hiring or appointing a DPO; creating, reviewing and/or updating data protection plans; testing incident response plans; and setting up a process for ongoing assessment.
 Data processing must be performed lawfully, transparently, and consistently with stated purposes.
 If you have questions or need help with GDPR compliance, please don’t hesitate to give us a call.

 If you have questions or need help regarding the GDPR, give us a call!

-Schedule you free consultation before the GDPR deadline on May 25, to meet necessary compliance requirements and in doing so avoid losing business or having to pay hefty fines for non-compliance.
+Schedule your free consultation before the GDPR deadline on May 25 to meet necessary compliance requirements and, in doing so, avoid losing business or having to pay hefty fines for non-compliance.

 Photo courtesy of docstockmedia